 – Small travel umbrella which can be used for rain and sun.

-We find that the general-purpose zoom, 24-70mm on a full frame sensor, is the most commonly used lens.
-An ultra wide, 16-35mm zoom on a full frame sensor is useful as well.
+We find that the general-purpose zoom, 24-70mm 0r 24-105mm on a full-frame sensor, is the most commonly used lens.
+We are not suggesting that you need to bring a full-frame camera but rather the equivalent range for your particular sensor size.
+An ultra-wide, 16-35mm zoom on a full-frame sensor is useful as well.
 Anything longer than 70-200 is not recommended/needed.